TranslationalML/pacsifier/README.md

 Notes :
 - The query file could include one or many of the columns mentioned above.
 - If a line in a csv file contains an empty string on a particular columns, then, the query will not include the attribute corresponding to the column in question.
-- The querying does not accept * value on any attribute.
+- The querying does not accept the value `*` alone on any attribute.
+However it can be used as a wildcard if other characters are provided, e.g. `ProtocolName` could be set to `BEAT_SelfNav*`

+The query file can be built in Excel and exported to comma-separated values `.csv` format.

 ### Example :